pfdubois/BridgeBidding/source/CompetingSuit.rst

    | 2♣ (P ) 3♥! (asking for heart stopper)

 Responder is asking opener to bid 3N if he has a stopper in hearts.
-Quite often the Western Cue bidder has some help in their, such as a half-stopper, but does not feel secure bidding 3N on their own.
+Quite often the Western Cue bidder has some help in their suit, such as a half-stopper, but does not feel secure bidding 3N on their own.

 .. _CompetingPreempts: